-Overburden and interburden material will continue to be primarily placed in the Eastern Outof-Pit Overburden Emplacement.
-The emplacement landform would be developed in 10 m lifts to enable more rapid establishment of the final surface levels, as waste rock placement progresses more rapidly than the alternative of construction in 20 m emplacement lifts that takes significantly longer to develop, and also requires longer to reshape.
-The spontaneous combustion management strategy for the MPO will provide that no zones of poorly blended, potentially acid forming material are exposed in the final surface of the Overburden Emplacement and back-filled open cuts.
-This will be achieved by excluding the material identified as potentially being acid forming (i.e. non-economic coal and identified coal seam roof and floor rock from the Wynn Seam) from the final face of the Overburden Emplacement with a minimum cover of 10 m of inert material overlying the potentially acid forming material.
+Overburden and interburden material will continue to be primarily placed in the Eastern Outof-Pit Overburden Emplacement and as backfill within open cut voids.
+The emplacement landform would be developed in 10 m lifts to enable more rapid establishment of the final surface levels, as waste rock placement progresses more rapidly than the alternative of construction in 20 m emplacement lifts that takes significantly longer to develop, and also The spontaneous combustion management strategy for the requires longer to reshape.
+MPO provides that no zones of poorly blended, potentially acid forming (PAF) or prone to spontaneous combustion material is placed within 10m of final landform.
+This will be achieved by excluding the material identified as potentially being acid forming (i.e. non-economic coal and identified coal seam roof and floor rock from the Wynn Seam).
 Coarse rejects will be placed on the lower levels of the mined-out void and Out of-Pit Emplacements at a minimum of 5 m from the exposed face.
 As such, no additional capping of coarse reject is required.
 Reactive ground testing is also undertaken at the MPO to assist with identifying reactive materials.
 No co-disposal is undertaken at the MPO.